WordPress/gutenberg/docs/getting-started/tutorial.md

 ### Handling dynamic content in statically rendered blocks

 Generally, you want to avoid dynamic content in statically rendered blocks.
-This is part of the reason why the term “dynamic” is used when referring to dynamic rendering.
+This is part of the reason why the term "dynamic" is used when referring to dynamic rendering.

 That said, in this tutorial, you are combining both rendering methods, and you just need a bit more code to avoid any block validation errors when the year changes.